jackieocham/rest-metrics-data-analysis/sleep_data_prep_summary.md

       );
     ```

+3. Performed initial analysis on prepped sleep data to validate data quality.
+    * See file `initial_data_sanalysis.sql` for initial non-graphical analysis.

-3. Exported prepped sleep data as a .csv file to project folder.
+4. Exported prepped sleep data as a .csv file to project folder.
+    * Used `prepped_sleep_data.csv` for graphical analysis and visualizations.